-Note: The arithmetic co-processor for large integer arithmetic operations is intended to be used for the calculation of asymmetric cryptographic algorithms.
-Any asymmetric cryptographic algorithm must be implemented in software that shall use the co-processor.
+The arithmetic co-processor for large integer arithmetic operations is intended to be used for the calculation of asymmetric cryptographic algorithms.
+Any asymmetric cryptographic algorithm needs to be implemented in software by using the calculation functions provided by the co-processor.
 Therefore the co-processor without software does not provide a security function itself e.g. cryptographic support.
 This means that Smartcard Embedded Software that implements e.g. the RSA cryptographic algorithm is not included in the evaluation.
 Nevertheless the co-processor is part of the Smartcard IC and therefore a security relevant component of the TOE that must resist to the attacks mentioned in this Security Target and that must operate correctly as specified in the Data Sheet.
 The same scope for the evaluation is applied to the CRC module.